nitishp/ml_notes/deep_learning/hyperparameters/Week1.md

     * Initializing weights is key and keeping them within a certain range will help this speed up faster.
 In practice you can do this by multiplying by `np.sqrt(1 / n_l-1)`
   * Gradient checking
     * Useful for when you implement a ML algorithm and you want to check that the backprop is correct
+    * You don't want to run it when training, only when debugging.
+It really slows the prorgram down
     * To implement this, you need to do a couple things:
       * Compress $W^1, b^1, W^2, b^2,...,W^n, b^n$ to $\theta^1, \theta^2, ..., \theta^n$
       * Calculate the approx for each $\theta_i$ as: